 Fact: India is massive.

-More importantly, India becomes much more rewarding (and much less filled with scam artists) when you leave the well beaten path, and immerse yourself in the myriad experiences it offers.
+More importantly, India becomes much more rewarding (and much less filled with scam artists) when you leave the well-beaten path and immerse yourself in the myriad experiences it offers.

-Lost With Purpose’s favorite destinations off the beaten track in India
+10+ epic destinations off the beaten track in India

 Kannur, Kerala (South India)